cubee-cb/linux-vr-compat/README.md

         - See the VRChat folder for a launch script using flatpak Protontricks.
         - Seems to work fine.
 Finds save files in the logs, saves copy when clicked, and even OSC works.
             - You can test OSC with [Rin the Witch](https://vrchat.com/home/avatar/avtr_0ae41d3f-ae4a-437d-b429-4b1dbb217d20) from Spookality 2024.
 The gold on her outfit should change colour to match the Terror's colour shown in the UI.
 Use the HSV colours setting.
 - Sometimes launching in VR bombards me with Anti-Cheat errors, despite using the start script.
 These errors actually have text though, saying the files failed to verify, and may also be related to the system being overloaded while starting.
-Perhaps this is related to my HDD speed issue.
+Perhaps this is due to a HDD bottleneck.
-- Non-16:9 videos on video players get stretched, which doesn't occur on PICO Standalone and Windows.
+- Videos on video players get stretched, while on PICO Standalone and Windows they get letterboxed.
     - Exhibited on ProTV 3 in [my home world](https://vrchat.com/home/launch?worldId=wrld_f79b0387-d681-409a-bbe8-4a40cc8528ce).

-### ^ Beat Saber
+### ^ Beat Saber (Modded)
 - Modding with [Beat Saber Mod Manager](https://github.com/affederaffe/BeatSaberModManager).
     - Settings and selected mods do not save on v0.0.6, use v0.0.5 instead.
 - Mods do not load with GE-Proton9-18, but do with Proton Experimental.

 ### Pistol Whip
-- First launch takes ages, possibly in part due to being on a hard drive, but otherwise works perfectly.
+- First launch took ages, but otherwise works perfectly.

 ### The Lab
 - Loading screens are broken.